Professor Alan Felstead

 - 2.31, Glamorgan Building

-I have supervised and taught numerous dissertations and theses.
+I have supervised numerous undergraduate and masters dissertations as well as PhD theses.
 I have also acted as PhD external examiner on many occasions, both in the UK and overseas.

 I am keen to supervise topics related to the labour market, including the location of work, types of employment contract and the variety of ways in which workers learn at work.